netarchivesuite/solrwayback/README.md

 # SolrWayback

-# Prototype release, Solrwayback 3.1 bundle
+# Prototype release, SolrWayback 3.1 bundle
 Solrwayback 3.1 software bundle has been released.
 Scroll down to the install guide as follow the instructions.

-## About Solrwayback
+## About SolrWayback
 Solrwayback will only work with warc-indexer version 3.0+

 SolrWayback is web-application for browsing historical harvested ARC/WARC files similar